approvals/ApprovalTests.Java/README.md

 ==================
 Capturing Human Intelligence - ApprovalTests is an open source assertion/verification library to aid unit testing.

-It is compatiable with JUnit 3 & JUnit 4.
+It is compatible with JUnit 3 & 4 and TestNG

 What can it be used for?
 ---

-Approval Tests can be used for verifing objects that require more than a simple assert.
+Approval Tests can be used for verifying objects that require more than a simple assert.
 They also come prepackaged with utilities for some common .Net scenarios including

 - HashMaps & Collections